 Bots, bots and more bots.
 This old-school tech giant seems above and beyond anyone including data rights.
 Despite a large number of requests eBay hasn’t commented or got in touch with us.
 I’m starting to think their office is run by robots?
 Anyone at eBay willing to talk?

 Another staple in Zuckerberg’s wardrobe.
 WhatsApp has had a bit of a bad time privacy-wise and given that Facebook makes it so hard to get any data back from them.
 It was pretty clear we were not going to get far.
 WhatsApp feature in the top ten and we haven’t received any comments or responses back.
 Probably time to shift those groups to signal? ;)

 Ah.
 The professional network owned by Microsoft.
 LinkedIn hasn’t got in touch at all about any subject access requests and again feature in the top ten.

-The more we know the more we can shape privacy for the better and try to get companies to stop ignoring us.
-Download the app, build pressure and we will get there 🙂
+The more we know about how companies treat subject access requests the more we can shape privacy for the better and try to get companies to stop ignoring us.
+Download the app, build pressure and we will get there :)